wiseman-timelord/Chat-Gradio-Gguf/README.md

 | PipeWire | `espeak-ng`      | `pw-play`      |

 # Development
+- Remember: This project is for a chat interface, and is not intended to overlap with other blueprints/projects, `Rpg-Gradio-Gguf` or `Code-Gradio-Gguf` or `Agent-Gradio-Gguf`.
+1. Limit the batch output to 8192, until 8192 is seen.
+Other settings are excessive.
 1. Still additional blank line to each line it prints for "AI-Chat" responses, its not the raw output, its the actual interface.
-2. Check Speech Summary.
-Speech needs to be 2 step process, while progress is indicated for each of the 2 phases in the status bar. it should be now intelligent, as after recieving the response, an additional prompt is sent, to, determine and select, the best contents to say, then reads that to the user.
-This will need to be Optimized, ie one idea, limiting context length to the batch output size for the relating iteration, then returning it to the normal number set in the json after.
-3. Find new models I want to use, and that dont work yet in order to Improve model support.
-Currently having issues with downloading models on public wifi.
-Footlocker closed, next best place is ~£2.80/pint.
-People need to fund WiseMan-TimeLord.
-4. The stop button is... `**Very Interesting**`.
+2. The stop button is interesting, but lacking an actual ability to break the processes of prompting and displaying response, it should be able to do this, having same effect as edit previous, so as to be going back to the state of writing the prompt with content still in chat input box.
-5. **Safe Globals** - Standardize all global variables using safe, unique three-word labels to avoid conflicts.
+3. **Safe Globals** - Standardize all global variables using safe, unique three-word labels to avoid conflicts.
-6. Web-searching is a bit iffy, I found the input "latest version of grok?" worked.
+4. Web-searching is a bit iffy, I found the input "latest version of grok?" worked.
 Need to improve later, DDGS was hard to work with at the time due to being NEW, and most online information is for DuckDuckGo-Search library still.
 They are used a little differently.
 Investigate/upgrade.
-7. Introduce a collapseable right side bar, lilke the left one but on the right, again a "C-G-G" button, that expands out to a "Chat-Gradio-Gguf" button, in the expanded panel here I want...
+5. Introduce a collapseable right side bar, lilke the left one but on the right, again a "C-G-G" button, that expands out to a "Chat-Gradio-Gguf" button, in the expanded panel here I want...
-- a button switching right panel to visualizes the thinking/generation, in some simple method, that is somehow interesting, with a buttton under to turn "Visualize" ON/OFF, so we know its def off or on (off by default), for the next generation.
+6. a button switching right panel to visualizes the thinking/generation, in some simple method, that is somehow interesting, with a buttton under to turn "Vis" ON/OFF (visualize), so we know its def off or on (off by default), for the next generation.
-- a button switching right panel to quick settings sliders for, "Context Size" and "Batch Output", with save button, and will update relating settings in json, as well as ensure the settings are then consistent between, "the sidebar and configuration tab".
+7. a button switching right panel to quick settings sliders for, "Context Size" and "Batch Output", with save button, and will update relating settings in json, as well as ensure the settings are then consistent between, "the sidebar and configuration tab".
-8. The "RPG Mode" will require an additional switch position on left panel for the mode "Rpg", enabling the left or right panel for Rpg settings sliders, `ai_name` and `ai_role` and `human_name` and `human_role` and `location`, in order for the user to configure the `RPG Mode`.

 ## Credits
 Thanks to all the following teams, for the use of their software/platforms...